Holt, Norfolk: Former landmarks

-Water Tower
+Water tower

-The town's water was pumped from the common land at Spout Hills to the water tower in Shirehall Plain.
-The tower was made from bricks, built in 1885 by Erpingham Rural Sanitary Authority and was 56 ft high.
-It held 15,000 gallons of water and the water level inside the tank could be read from the ground.
+The town's water was pumped from the common land at Spout Hills to a brick water tower in Shirehall Plain.
+The tower was built in 1885 by Erpingham Rural Sanitary Authority and was 56 ft high.
+It held 15,000 gallons of water; the water level could be read from the ground.
 The tower was in use until 1955 and was demolished in 1957.